craigmbooth/contemplativeneuroscience/_posts/2024-03-17-reduced-dmn-active-task.md

 > For meditators, this is consistent with the hypothesis that meditation may reduce self-related thinking and mind wandering more than another active task

 This ability of meditation to specifically reduce self-referential thinking and mind wandering, beyond the effects of engaging in other active tasks, underscores a potential mechanism by which meditation exerts its beneficial effects.
 The reduction in DMN processing observed in long-term meditators may be central to understanding the cognitive and clinical benefits of meditation.
 Increased DMN activity has been linked to impaired cognitive performance and various mental health conditions, including depression, anxiety, and addiction.
 Conversely, meditation, associated with decreased DMN activity, has been shown to enhance attention, working memory, and overall well-being.
 These findings suggest that the practice of meditation could serve as a powerful tool in improving mental health and cognitive functions by reducing the tendency towards rumination and self-focused thought.

+Given Killingsworth & Gilbert's ([2010]({% post_url 2024-03-21-wandering-mind-unhappy-mind %})) findings that mind-wandering is associated with decreased happiness, the meditation-related reductions in DMN activity observed here may have implications for emotional well-being.

 ## Miscellaneous Interesting Takeaways